Terrific in Tartan! All About Meghan Markle's Scottish-Inspired Outfit for Her Visit to Edinburgh

 Meghan Markle couldn’t resist embracing Scotland’s favorite pattern for her first official visit to the country.

 Arriving in Edinburgh alongside fiancé Prince Harry, Meghan paid homage to her host country in several ways.
-The first — and perhaps most obvious — was with her coat, the Burberry double-breasted tartan wool and cashmere-blend coat in a black watch plaid print, a pattern famously synonymous with Scotland.
+The first — and perhaps most obvious — was with her coat, the Burberry double-breasted tartan wool and cashmere-blend coat in a black watch plaid print (shop similar looks here and here), a pattern famously synonymous with Scotland.

 The fact that the garment came from one of Britain’s most iconic designers made it all the more fitting for the occasion.